 In the orchard at Woolsthorpe Manor there's an apple tree which first put down roots around 400 years ago.
 Since then it's been visited by people from all over the world and has a special place in history as the apple tree which inspired Isaac Newton's theory of gravity.

-Today the tree - a traditional variety called 'Flower of Kent' - is pruned regularly to keep it healthy and continues to grow and bear blossom and fruit.
+Today the tree - a traditional variety called 'Flower of Kent' - is in the care of National Trust gardeners and tree specialists based at Woolsthorpe and beyond.
+It is pruned regularly to keep it healthy and continues to grow and bear blossom and fruit.
 A low barrier has been installed around it to protect the root run and give it some ‘breathing space’.
 Every January the community gather to sing wassailing songs and 'feed' it with cake and ale, and during the year thousands of people visit, some coming from the other side of the world to make their pilgrimage to the tree which inspired Isaac Newton.

 A photograph by the apple tree is an essential part of your visit to Woolsthorpe - come and see it for yourself.

 " the notion of gravitation... was occasion'd by the fall of an apple, as he sat in contemplative mood."